Below are the most frequently asked questions from teachers about our Cambridge Nationals Enterprise and Marketing qualification.

 Altering any aspect of the OCR-set assignments may constitute malpractice and will be subject to investigation by OCR.

 No. You must not provide templates or writing frames for students to use when completing the assignment tasks.
 These may constitute over-direction, additional to that which is allowed by the qualification and therefore may be treated as malpractice.
-See the guide to generating evidence for further information.
+See the for further information.

 A completed witness statement is only needed for Learning Outcome 3 (Task 3) of unit R066 – the professional pitch.
 You should not need to complete a witness statement for any other task within the qualification as learner-generated evidence should be submitted.